MICA-MNI/LAMAReg/README.md

 ### Robust Registration Mode

-When using the `--robust` flag, LAMAReg performs a two-stage registration process:
+When not using the `--disable-robust` flag, LAMAReg performs a two-stage registration process:

 1. **First Stage**: Register parcellations (contrast-agnostic approach)
-2. **Second Stage**: Fine-tune with a second direct registration using the first result as initialization
+2. **Second Stage**: Fine-tune with a second direct nonlinear registration using the first result as initialization

-This two-stage approach can significantly improve registration accuracy for challenging cases where initial alignment is difficult, such as images with large geometric distortions or very different contrast mechanisms.
+This two-stage approach can improve registration accuracy for cases where initial alignment is difficult, such as images with large geometric distortions or very different contrast mechanisms.
+The only reason to disable this is if you wanted to run your own second stage, or to speed up the runtime.

 ## Directory Structure